-Females: Refrain from wearing inappropriately tight clothing, inappropriately short clothing, revealing/provocative clothing, clothing with writing or images that do not support the values of HCC
+Students are to refrain from wearing inappropriately tight clothing, inappropriately short clothing, revealing/ provocative clothing, and/or clothing with writing or images that do not support the values of HCC.

 Violations of the dress code or questions concerning the modesty of a student's personal attire are handled on a private, individual basis in an effort to reconcile the problem verbally.
 Repeat violations or disregard for modesty may result in the student receiving a written warning.
 Failure on the part of the student to change his/her attitude and actions toward unacceptable attire may result in the student being placed on Behavioral Probation.